Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

 2. To retrieve or modify the string data:

    - Retrieve a string for use in a program from a format string using the `eina_stringshare_printf()` function.
-If you have a "format" string to pass to a function like `printf`, you can store it as a stringshare as well.The following example produces "1 desktop manager to rule them all".
+If you have a "format" string to pass to a function like `printf`, you can store it as a stringshare as well.

+     The following example produces "1 desktop manager to rule them all".

      ```
      const char *myfmtstr = "%d desktop manager to rule them all";